aptos-foundation/AIPs/aips/aip-38.md

 ## Motivation

 The storage gas curves are no longer necessary (see Rationale), and keeping them will still make the state read / write related gas charges increase with the growth of the global state storage, which makes the pricing unnecessarily unstable without a meaningful effect of protect the DB.
-The motivation of deprecating the cureves is to remove the unstablizing effects on the gas pricing from them.
+The motivation of deprecating the curves is to remove the unstablizing effects on the gas pricing from them.

 ## Impact